Actindo-AG/Documentation/Tasks/Integration/04_ManageEmailSettings.md

 #### Prerequisites

-At least one connection has been established, see [Create a connection in the *Email* module](#create-a-connection-in-the-email-module).
+At least one email connection has been established, see [Create a connection in the *Email* module](#create-a-connection-in-the-email-module).

 #### Procedure